 3) New England style rolls: This is essential.
 It has to be a NE style soft hot dog bun with a split-top and flat sides.
 Flat sides are needed so they can be toasted in a pan with lots of butter.
 Heck ya!

 So, I’ve been living in the New England area now for a few years, by way of Central Florida.
 There are many things I love about living up North, but I still miss my home state of Florida almost every day.

-Don’t get me wrong, I still H-A-T-E the cold and any sort of resemblance to winter; however, I can appreciate the fact that life slows down here during the winter months.
-And I can have a roaring fire in the fireplace every night, while snuggling on the couch with J and the girls, while wearing comfy fuzzy lined flannel pants and big fluffy thick socks.
+Don’t get me wrong, I still H-A-T-E the cold or any sort of resemblance to winter; however, I can appreciate the fact that life slows down here during the winter months (plus, the quality of New England seafood is top notch!
+We do a lot of seafood recipes around here.)

 I can eat rich comforting foods that slowly braise all day long in the oven and drink hot chocolate each night.
-Plus there’s nothing quite like having a white Christmas.
-The snow and cold makes the holidays seem more like holidays.
+There’s nothing quite like having a white Christmas too.

 And I can eat inexpensive lobster any time of the year!
-I guess living in New England isn’t all that bad.
+Guess living in New England isn’t all that bad.

 Also, if you’re looking for a fantastic side dish, try my Mexican Street Corn Potato Salad.
 The charred corn goes so well with the lobster!

 - 1 1/2 cups cooked lobster , cut into 1 1/2" pieces (from about 2, 1.25 pound fresh New England Lobsters, cooked in salted water for 7-8 minutes)